 Queensland Independent Schools Block Grant Authority (QIS BGA), wholly owned by Independent Schools Queensland Ltd trading as Independent Schools Queensland, is a not-for-profit company that receives and distributes capital funds to independent schools in Queensland on behalf of the Australian and Queensland Governments.

 Queensland Independent Schools Parents Network (QISPN) is the representative body for the parents and carers of children attending independent schools.
 It is governed by a board of directors and is supported by ISQ.

-ISQ is a member of the Independent Schools Council of Australia, the national peak body for independent schooling in Australia.
+ISQ is a member of the Independent Schools Australia, the national peak body for independent schooling in Australia.